Town of Highland, New York

 Phone: (845) 807-0287

 The park, which is listed on the National Register of Historic Places, is dedicated to the brave men who fought and died at the "Battle of Minisink", the Upper Delaware's only major Revolutionary War skirmish.
 Included in the park's 57 acres are picnic areas, a group picnic pavilion (fee required), restroom facilities and walking trails.
 An Interpretive Center contains displays which explain the various themes of the park: the battle, the flora and fauna and mankind's use of the park down through the ages.
 Self-guiding trails run through the park providing the visitor with an opportunity for a more in-depth knowledge of these themes.
+Monuments commemorating the battle are located throughout the park.
 This facility is located within the Upper Delaware Scenic and Recreational River, a unit of the National Park Service, and is in close proximity to the famous Roebling Bridge and Zane Grey Museum.

 There is no admission fee.
-Open daily Mother's Day Weekend-Columbus Day; 8am-dusk
+Open daily May through October; 8am-dusk